interledger/rfcs/0010-connector-to-connector-protocol/0010-connector-to-connector-protocol.md

 * the currency scale for the peering ledger

 ### WebFinger-based discovery
-In WebFinger-based discovery, both peers still need some out-of-band communication channel, over which one prospective peer tells the other:
+In WebFinger-based discovery, both peers still need some out-of-band communication channel (e.g. talking in person or over email/chat), over which one prospective peer tells the other:
 * their intent, "Let's peer using WebFinger!"
 * their own hostname